elastic/connectors/docs/reference/dropbox.md

 For additional operations, see [Usage](https://www.elastic.co/guide/en/enterprise-search/master/connectors-usage.html).

 Creating a Dropbox application is required to help the Dropbox connector to authenticate.
+Generating a refresh token is a required step to configure the connector.

 ## Dropbox API Authorization

 ### Create Dropbox OAuth App

 You'll need to create an OAuth app in the Dropbox platform by following these steps:
-1. Register a new app in the [Dropbox App Console](https://www.dropbox.com/developers/apps.
+1. Register a new app in the [Dropbox App Console](https://www.dropbox.com/developers/apps).
 Select **Full Dropbox API app** and choose the following required permissions:
     - files.content.read
     - sharing.read